NAVIGATE THE BIBLE

 CHAPTER 1

-and Simeonû attacked, the Self-existent [the Holy Spirit] handed the Canaanites and Perizzites over to them: They struck down ten thousand men in Bezek.
+When Judah leftBracket symboland SimeonrightBracket symbol attacked, the Self-existent, the Holy Spirit, handed the Canaanites and Perizzites over to them: They struck down ten thousand men in Bezek.

-As they were striking down the Canaanites and Perizzites, they found Adoni-bezek in Bezek and fought him.
+As they were striking down the Canaanites and Perizzites, they found the ruler of Bezek in Bezek and fought him.

-When Adoni-bezek fled, they pursued him, seized him and cut off his thumbs and big toes.
+When the ruler of Bezek fled, they pursued him, seized him and cut off his thumbs and big toes.

-The men of Judah fought against the city of the Peaceful [the Self-existent, the Holy Spirit] - Jerusalem - and captured it.
+The men of Judah fought against hand symbolthe city of the Peaceful One - Jerusalem - and captured it.
 They killed the people there and set the place on fire.

 Afterward, the men of Judah marched down to fight against the Canaanites who were living in the highlands, the south [present-day Judah] and the lowlands.